 The wisest recommendation for avoiding MERS is by avoiding contact with sick camels, which is relatively easy in most parts of the world, but MERS is no laughing matter.
 Roughly 40% of infected individuals die, and if the coronavirus continues to evolve and adapt to humans, it could be a new global pandemic.
 Many of the cases in humans have spread within a healthcare setting, like a hospital, but the “outbreak” sizes have been relatively small, averaging roughly 3 people, so the risk of an explosive outbreak is low.
 The prescribed treatment for MERS is rather intensive, and not proven to work in all cases, which is why many people have turned to natural remedies to prevent or combat this infection.
 While the seriousness of this virus cannot be overstated, and medical attention is highly recommended, some natural remedies may be beneficial to complement prescribed medications.
 Now, let’s take a closer look at the home remedies for Middle East Respiratory Syndrome.

 Home Remedies for Middle East Respiratory Syndrome

-A Final Word of Warning: As mentioned, there is a very high mortality rate for Middle East Respiratory Syndrome, so if you believe you’ve been exposed or are infected, immediately speak to a trained physician to lower your chances of infecting anyone else, and to get the infection under control.
+Word of Caution: As mentioned, there is a very high mortality rate for Middle East Respiratory Syndrome, so if you believe you’ve been exposed or are infected, immediately speak to a trained physician to lower your chances of infecting anyone else and to get the infection under control.
 These remedies should be seen as complementary to the more formal treatments prescribed by doctors and medical professionals.